AWinterman/awinterman.github.com/_posts/2012-06-01-The-Self-Conscious-Scientist.md

  <li > How many orders of magnitude will we have to depict?</li>
 </ul>

 The answers to these questions shapes the ultimate product.
 When the process goes well, we make interesting, interactive web experiences that translate data into a format the user can understand, framed in a way that makes it interesting and enjoyable to explore.
 My role is often that of data journalist.
-I receive a data set, and I need to quickly produce graphics answer the questions above so my more design-oriented coworkers can solve the problems its portrayal necessitates.
+I receive a data set, and I need to quickly produce graphic answers the questionsi.

 ### Follow that Mapping! ###